 FAQs

-Is It Easier To Cut Frozen Meat?
+Is It Easier To Cut Frozen Raw Meat?

-How Do You Cut Frozen Ground Meat?
+How To Cut Frozen Meat Ground Beef?

 Will a Hacksaw Cut Through Frozen Meat?

-Yes, a hacksaw will cut through frozen meat because it has a heavy-duty, hard-serrated blade.
+A hacksaw will cut through frozen meat because it has a heavy-duty, hard-serrated blade.
 The action of the serrated teeth moving in opposite directions enables easier cutting.

 If you don't want the trouble of cutting hard frozen meat, you can save yourself any hassle and order pre-sliced frozen meats from ButcherBox.